101 Cooking For Two

 • The shape doesn't matter to the dog.
 But we humans like bone or holiday shapes.
 I generally roll the dough into logs and cut it into ¼ to ½ inch thick disks.

-• If you want to cut shapes, roll the dough onto a floured surface about ¼ inch thick and use a cookie cutter to make what you what.
+• If you want to cut shapes, roll the dough onto a floured surface about ¼ inch thick and use a cookie cutter to make what you want.

 • Baking tips